-Looking after yourself is necessary if you want to cope with the anxieties of life and help others along the way too.
+Looking after yourself is necessary if you want to cope with the anxieties of life and help others along the way.

-- There’s no one that can tackle life if they’re not well equipped for it.
+- No one can tackle life if they’re not well equipped for it.

-- We’re all susceptible to injury and pain, so we should be more compassionate of others.
+- We’re all susceptible to injury and pain, so we should be more compassionate to others.

 - If we don’t look after ourselves – how can we look after others?

 Here are some of my favourite self-care rituals that can help you build positive habits in your life:

 - Take a day (or two) to reset.
-Don’t work, avoid social gatherings and just take time to rest.
+Spend non-judgemental time alone to self-soothe.

-- Opt-out of group activities when you need it.
-This will exercise your power to say no, but trust me, it’s worth it when you need a break!
+- Opt-out of group activities when you need it and exercise your power to say no.

 - Sleep – like a lot.
 This does wonders for your mood and motivation.

 - Eat well.
-I know this isn’t always fun, but it’s such an important aspect to self-care and respect for your body.
-You can’t expect it to work properly without the right fuel.
-Here are a couple of tips if you're struggling to cook at the moment: 12 Energy-Saving Cooking Tips When You're Chronically Ill
+You can’t expect your body to work properly without the right fuel.
+Here are 12 Energy-Saving Cooking Tips When You're Chronically Ill to try.

-- Going to the gym or doing yoga.
-Nothing like some exercise to ease my fibro pain, alleviate anxiety and get some blood back to my brain.
-Yoga for chronic illness is an awesome thing to try.
+- Do some exercise to alleviate anxiety and get some blood back to your brain.
+Yoga for chronic illness is a great option.

 - Go for a walk.
 It doesn’t matter where – just move and get fresh air.

-- Call or spend time with a friend – because spending time with the people you love and trust should feel relaxing and re-energising.
+- Call or spend time with a friend – spending time with the people you love should feel relaxing and re-energising.